Top 8 Software for Laser Cutting

-With the recent launch of our Laser Cutting service, it may be interesting to take a look at some of the software you could use to create awesome designs!
+With the recent launch of our Laser Cutting service, it may be interesting to take a look at some of the laser cutting software you could use to create awesome designs!
 As a reminder, the SVG format is the one suited for laser cutting, so be careful when creating your files.
-Without further ado, here is our top 8 of the best Software for Laser Cutting.
+Without further ado, here are our top 8 of the best Software for Laser Cutting.

-We will start with a software that can either be used alone or with other ones.
+We will start with a software that can be used alone or with others.
 Adobe Illustrator is one of the most versatile tools you can find, and will let you work with vector graphics.
-As such, it enables you to easily create SVG files suitable for laser cutting.
-You will need some time to learn to use it and to handle its tools, but all the artistic opportunities it gives you are worth the time.
+As such, it enables you to easily create SVG files for laser cutting.
+You will need some time to learn how to use it and to handle its tools, but all the artistic opportunities it gives you are worth the time.

-As stated earlier, you can also use Illustrator with other software, to check and repair other files (SVG or other formats).
+As stated earlier, you can also use Illustrator with other softwares, to check and repair other files (SVG or other formats).

-Overall, one of the best software to work with for laser cutting.
+Overall, it is one of the best laser cutting software to work with.
 Grab a license whenever you get the chance, and give it a try!